head

 Terms:

-Depending on your housing, if you are among the early bird sign-up group, your total cost will be between $550 and $930.
+If you are among the early bird sign-up group, your total cost will be between $550 and $930, depending on your housing choice.

 Class Tuition: